ukmrs/smokey/README.md

 ## Program State

-Project is in very early stages.
+Project is in the early stages.
 The basic functionality is there, but there are many missing features and rough edges.

 Works fine on linux and propably on mac.